liamkande/myMusicApp/README.md

 Directory Structure

+The project structure is organized into different directories for better separation of concerns and modularity.
+Here's a brief overview of the main directories:

 src/
 ├── components/          # Reusable UI components like buttons, sliders, etc.
 ├── screens/             # Major screens like Home, Library, Search, etc.